-Why were the Knights Templar so Interested in Harran, One of the Oldest Cities in the World?
+Why were the Knights Templar So Interested in Harran?

 Harran is one of the oldest cities in the World.
 Located in southern Turkey, a remarkable feature of this ancient place is its beehive-shaped adobe houses, built entirely of mud without any wood.
 Their design makes them cool inside and is thought to have been unchanged for at least 3,000 years.
 Some were still in use as dwellings until the 1980s.
 Harran dates back to at least the Early Bronze Age, to sometime in the 3rd millennium BC.